lnfernux/lnfernux.github.io/_posts/2023-09-02-MISP2Sentinel-EventFilters.md

 | ---- | ----------- | ------- |
 | **`enforce_warninglist`** `(Optional[bool])`| Remove any attributes from the result that would cause a hit on a warninglist entry. |`"enforceWarninglist": True`|

-This is basically as false positivve filter, which will remove a lot of common IPs (like those belonging to Cloud Providers) from the results.
+This is basically as false positive filter, which will remove a lot of common IPs (like those belonging to Cloud Providers) from the results.
 This is an optional value.

 ## `includeEventTags`